dwagelaar/TTC2011/README.txt

 Task 2.4: Simple Migration
 --------------------------

 This task migrates a model from one metamodel to another.
-This is ATL's strong point:
+This is ATL's strong point, whereas SimpleGT has to use manual tracing to perform this task:
 - graphSimpleMigrate.atl migrates a graph from the "graph.ecore" metamodel to the "graph2.ecore" metamodel
 - graphTopologyMigrate.atl migrates a graph from the "graph.ecore" metamodel to the "graph3.ecore" metamodel
+- graphSimpleMigrate2.simplegt migrates a graph from the "graph.ecore" metamodel to the "graph2.ecore" metamodel
+- graphTopologyMigrate2.simplegt migrates a graph from the "graph.ecore" metamodel to the "graph3.ecore" metamodel

 To run graphSimpleMigrate.atl:
 1. Select "Run -> Run Configurations..." from the main menu.